scandum/vton/README.md

 JSON adds further rules and restrictions that result in JSON parsers being complex pieces of software, which in turn increases the chance of accidental bugs and inconsistent behavior between parsers.
-JSON also contains restrictions that could be considered wholy unnecessary, like the requirement for strings to encode valid unicode codepoints.
+JSON also contains restrictions that could be considered wholly unnecessary, like the requirement for strings to encode valid unicode codepoints.

 VTON tries to address these issues.